Kabi-Matsaneng/engclass2/README.md

-# niggas from paris are rare
+# nigglets from paris are rare